 \subsection{Tilted inflationary models}

-Consider a perturbed inflationary model and allow for a pair of relatively moving observers as described in \S~\ref{ssARM}.
-Assuming that the peculiar velocity between the two frames is non-relativistic, the linear relations (\ref{lrels1}) still apply.
-Nevertheless, there is a key difference between tilted inflationary models and those containing conventional matter, because $p=-\rho$ during the de Sitter regime.
+Consider a perturbed inflationary model and allow for a pair of relatively moving frames as described in \S~\ref{ssARM}.
+Assuming that the peculiar velocity between the two coordinate systems is non-relativistic, the linear relations (\ref{lrels1}) still apply.
+Nevertheless, there is a key difference between tilted inflationary models and those containing conventional matter, because $\bar{p}=-\bar{\rho}$ during the de Sitter regime.
 Applied to expression (\ref{lrels1}c), the equation of state of a slow-rolling scalar field ensures that $\tilde{q}_a=q_a$ throughout the exponential expansion phase.
 This result, together with relation (\ref{lrels1}d) implies that, if the (effective) cosmic fluid appears perfect in one set of observers, it will look the same in any other relatively moving coordinate system as well.

-The linear kinematics relations (\ref{lrels2a}) and (\ref{lrels2b}) also apply to the de Sitter phase.
+The linear kinematic relations (\ref{lrels2a}) and (\ref{lrels2b}) also apply to the de Sitter phase.
 In fact the latter relation guarantees that non-gravitational forces are the sources of peculiar velocities during inflation as well.
-Following~\cite{TCM,EMM}, the 4-acceleration vectors representing the aforementioned forces are $A_a=-({\rm D}_a\dot{\phi)}/\dot{\phi}$ in the reference Hubble frame and $\tilde{A}_a=-(\tilde{\rm D}_a\phi^{\prime})/ \phi^{\prime}$ in its tilted counterpart.\footnote{Both $\phi$ and $V=V(\phi)$ are spacetime quantities and therefore do not change after a Lorentz boost between frames.
+Following~\cite{TCM,EMM}, the 4-acceleration vectors representing the aforementioned forces are $A_a=-({\rm D}_a\dot{\phi)}/\dot{\phi}$ in the reference Hubble/CMB frame and $\tilde{A}_a=-(\tilde{\rm D}_a\phi^{\prime})/ \phi^{\prime}$ in its tilted counterpart.\footnote{Both $\phi$ and $V=V(\phi)$ are spacetime quantities and therefore do not change after a Lorentz boost between frames.
 In other words, $\tilde{\phi}=\phi$ and $\tilde{V}=V$ at all perturbative levels.} Therefore, as long as $\tilde{A}_a-A_a\neq0$, peculiar-velocity perturbations can in principle survive a phase of exponential inflation.
-Next, we will take a closer look at this possibility.
+Let us take a closer look at this possibility.